AI & Automation

 What they can do:

-• Adjust real-time bidding strategies
+• Adjust real-time bid strategies

-• Optimize email send times per recipient
+• Optimise email sending times per recipient

-• Personalize website layouts for different visitors
+• Personalise website layouts for different visitors

-• Automatically synchronize cross-channel data
+• Automatically synchronise cross-channel data

 3. Zero-click SEO and AI visibility

-I have always thought that AI is the most profound technology humanity is working on – more profound than fire or electricity or anything we've ever done in the past
+“I have always believed that AI is the most profound technology that humanity is working on — more profound than fire or electricity or anything that we have done in the past”

 — Sundar Pichai, CEO of Google & Alphabet

-4. Predictive marketing goes mainstream
+4. Predictive marketing becomes mainstream

 • Amazon predicts what you need before you search for it

-6. First-Party Data as AI Fuel
+6. First-party data as AI fuel

-AI is not fate.
+“AI is not destiny.
 We must choose wisely.
 We must design intentionally.
-And we must keep people at the center of this revolution.
-Jobs will change, and as with any major technological shift, some will disappear – and new ones will emerge
+And we must keep people at the centre of this revolution.
+Jobs will change, and as with every major technological shift, some will disappear — and new ones will emerge”

 — Marc Benioff, CEO of Salesforce

-Step 1: Audit Your Current AI Maturity
+Step 1: Audit your current AI maturity

 • How automated are your processes?